This is the place where the product description will appear if a product has one.

 This video is more than just crab fishing.
 It’s a quiet tribute to the people who work the water every day.
 From dawn to dock, you’ll feel every pull, every splash, and every moment of pride.

-📺 Watch it now on YouTube:
+Watch it now on the Global Seafoods YouTube channel.

 Not every crab is just seafood.
 Some come with a story — a cold deck, early coffee, soaked gloves, and a family putting in real work to feed others.